 If the owner of such a building uses the CoolRoofs program's offer of free labor, their cost of white coating will be paid back in three years or less through lower air conditioning bills.
 Outside of those conditions, the coating project is no longer a slam-dunk good investment, and is simply a good public spirited thing to do.
 It is a waste of time to ask commercial building owners to coat their roofs when their buildings fall outside that category.
 Civic leaders and nonprofits are more interested in promoting their participation in City sustainability efforts, so analyzing their return on investment in coating costs is less central to discussions with them.

 I also put together: a detailed guide to using the program, reviewed by the program's director; outreach flyers for civic leaders and commercial building owners; and a news release about the program.
+All of these documents are available online for the use of would-be supporters and participants.
+Go for it.

 The Bloomberg Administration's Office of Long-Term Sustainability Office wants cool roofs, green roofs, and water retaining roofs to become standard building features.
 They have their own internal goals and budgets of which I am unaware.